Age Verification

 Questions in this area

-How do I tax OnlyFans income in Switzerland?
+How do I report OnlyFans income for tax purposes in Switzerland?

-OnlyFans income is taxable earned income (Art.
-18 DBG) - whether from a hobby or professionally.
-Payouts are usually made via SEPA or Paxum and must be fully declared.
-For annual sales > CHF 100,000, VAT (8.1%) applies.
-OnlyFans itself does not withhold any Swiss tax.
-Recommendation: for sales of CHF 20,000 or more, engage a trustee, keep monthly accounting, and document all platform payouts.
+OnlyFans earnings are taxable business income (Art.
+18 DBG)—regardless of whether they are generated as a hobby or professionally.
+Payments are usually made via SEPA or Paxum and must be fully reported.
+If annual revenue exceeds CHF 100,000, VAT (8.1%) applies.
+OnlyFans itself does not withhold Swiss taxes.
+Recommendation: For annual revenue of CHF 20,000 or more, engage a fiduciary, maintain monthly accounting records, and document all platform payments.

-What do I have to legally observe on my own website?
+What legal considerations do I need to keep in mind for my own website?

-Mandatory information: complete imprint (Art.
+Required information: Complete legal notice (Art.
 322a StGB / Art.
-3 UWG): Name, address, contact - even for artist names, a deliverable address must be included in the imprint (can be a PO box or business address).
-Data protection declaration in accordance with revDSG (mandatory since 2023).
+3 UWG): Name, address, contact information — even for stage names, the legal notice must include a valid mailing address (which may be a P.O. box or business address).
+Privacy policy in accordance with revDSG (mandatory since 2023).
 Cookie banner for tracking.
-Age verification (at least click confirmation) for explicit content.
-Payment content (e.g. price list) clearly declared, general terms and conditions for bookings recommended.
+Age verification (at least a click confirmation) for explicit content.
+Paid content (e.g., price list) clearly declared; terms and conditions for bookings are recommended.

-Someone is using my pictures for fake profiles – what can I do?
+Someone is using my photos for fake profiles—what can I do?

-Three legal protection paths: (1) Right to one's own image (Art.
-28 ZGB) - violation of personality, action for injunction.
-(2) Copyright (URG) — if you took the images yourself, you have copyright.
+Three avenues for legal protection: (1) Right to one’s own image (Art.
+28 of the Swiss Civil Code) — infringement of personality rights, action for injunctive relief.
+(2) Copyright (Copyright Act) — if you took the photos yourself, you hold the copyright.
 (3) revDSG — unlawful processing of personal data (image = personal data).
-Practical: Platform report (DMCA notice), if necessary a lawyer (inexpensive initial consultation about Aspasie/Xenia/FIZ), and in the case of sextortion, also the police.
+Practical steps: Report to the platform (DMCA notice); if necessary, consult a lawyer (affordable initial consultation via Aspasie/Xenia/FIZ); in cases of sextortion, also contact the police.

 ← Back to the FAQ overview